johnjansen/mcp-bridge/WARP.md

 - Keep solutions simple and clean; underengineer until needed.
 - Always run gitleaks before committing.
 - If you introduce Rails or a Rails service in this repo in the future, use Rails generators to bootstrap new functionality.

+Pre-commit hooks
+- Pre-commit hooks are set up to enforce quality standards:
+  - Install with: ./scripts/install-hooks.sh
+  - Runs gitleaks, go vet, go fmt, BDD tests, and build verification
+  - Prevents commits that fail any checks
+- All contributors should install the hooks after cloning